transpose-publishing/landscapeStudy/analysis_plan.md

 - check in greater detail what changed with the data now we have it from gs -> there are some changes to the graphs that shouldn't be there, if the data were the same.
+DONE
-- merge new info on fields of study
+- merge new info on fields of study DONE
 - write down findings (reproducibly)